 Figure 2.
-Proportion of annual HIV cases in care by transmission risk group and year of diagnosis, the Netherlands, 1996-2010 (data for year 2010 are incomplete) (Source: SHM)
+Proportion of annual HIV cases in care by transmission risk group and year of diagnosis, the Netherlands, 1996-2012 (data for year 2012 are incomplete) (Source: SHM)

-Until 2010, 8,345 AIDS cases and 5,115 deaths among HIV patients have been registered in the Netherlands.
-The AIDS incidence and mortality among HIV-infected individuals appear to exhibit a slight decline in recent years. (figure 3)
+Until June 2013 of the 4,151 patients no longer in care 2,104 patients had died, the other were lost to follow-up.
+The AIDS incidence and mortality among HIV-infected individuals appear to exhibit a decline in recent years.

 Figure 3.
-Number of AIDS cases and deaths among HIV patients, 1983-2010 (data for year 2010 are incomplete) (Source: SHM, RIVM)
+Number of AIDS cases and deaths among HIV patients, 1983-2012 (data for year 2012 are incomplete) (Source: SHM, RIVM)

-The majority of the patients in care, 85% had started with combination antiretroviral treatment (cART), whilst 15% were not yet treated, probably because there was no indication to do so.
-The most frequently prescribed regimes, which accounted for 43% of all treatment combinations, were a combination of tenofovir/emtricitabine and either efavirenz or nevirapine.
-In 2010, these 2 combinations accounted for 41% of all regimes.
-Tenodfovir as part of any treatment combination was used by 73% of the patients, whilst embitricitabine was used by 64%, efavirenz by 35%, and nevirapine by 25%.
-The costs for antiretrovirals amount to about €141 million per year in 2010.
+The majority of the patients in care, 87%, had started with combination antiretroviral treatment (cART).
+The most frequently prescribed regimes, which accounted for 57% of all treatment combinations, were a combination of tenofovir/emtricitabine and either efavirenz or nevirapine.
+Tenodfovir as part of any treatment combination was used by 70% of the patients, whilst efavirenz was used by 26%, nevirapine by 15% and abacavir/lamivudine by 12%.
+The costs for antiretrovirals amount to about €140 million per year in 2013.